+I've been fighting it for a while.
 I just can't seem to get into the holiday spirit this year.
 Part of it is that we are far away from family and in a new state.
 Part of it is the weather.
 It's kind of hard to feel festive about Christmas sweaters when it's 80 degrees … Continue reading Bah Humbug